caviarjs/caviar/README.md

 # caviar

-An extendable web framework which integrates React, Next and Koa.
+A pluggable and extendable web framework which integrates React, Next and Koa to create your own web application out of the box with even zero configuration.

 ## Getting Started